reframejs/reframe/docs/overview.template.md

 #### No Lock-in

+Strictly speaking, this section should be called "Minimal Lock-in":
-Strictly speaking, Reframe does have a lock-in: You write page configs that only Reframe understands.
+When you write page configs (which only Reframe understands) then you are locking yourself into Reframe.
+But Reframe is designed to keep lock-in characteristics to a minimum, and to make the experience of escaping Reframe as smooth as possible.

-And, not only Reframe, but every framework can be escaped from.
+Every framework can be escaped from but the escape-cost varies dramatically.

-But the escape cost greatly varies:
+The escape-cost is measured by two criteria:
  1. How much code can be re-used after the escape?
  2. How progressively can the framework be escaped?

-These two points measure the lock-in degree of a framework.

 For example, if no code can be re-used after escaping a framework, then that framework is very bad from a lock-in perspective.

-Let's measure Reframe's lock-in degree.
+Let's measure Reframe's escape-cost.

 ###### Code re-use after escape

 Reframe is built on top of widely-used and high-quality "Do One Thing and Do It Well" (DOTADIW) libraries such as webpack, hapi, React, React Router, etc.
 This means that you can re-use lot's of code after escaping Reframe:
-For example, if you escape from Reframe but still plan on using a hapi server, then your whole server code can be re-used.
+For example, if you escape from Reframe but still plan on using a hapi server, then your server code can be re-used after the escape.

 In general, all code that your write against one of these DOTADIW library is code that you can use independently of Reframe.